Arjun31415/Voice-Recognition-Assistant/Readme.md

 pipenv install
 ```

-This will install all teh dependencies required.
+This will install all the dependencies required.